-Drummer/Percussionist – Magdelys Savigne was born in Santiago de Cuba, Cuba and is classically trained in Orchestral Percussion.
+Drummer/percussionist Magdelys Savigne was born in Santiago de Cuba and is classically trained in Orchestral Percussion.
 She graduated with honours from University of Arts in Havana, Cuba.
-JUNO Award Winner and percussionist, vocalist, and composer with several bands from Jane Bunnett & Maqueque to Bill King’s Rhythm Express to The Battle of Santiago.
+The award-winning percussionist, vocalist and composer is also a member of Maqueque and the Battle of Santiago, as well as Bill King’s Rhythm Express.

 Both Elizabeth Rodriguez and Magdelys Savigne have performed frequently throughout Canada and The United States of America with Maqueque and The Battle of Santiago, participating in festivals including Yerba Buena Gardens in San Francisco, Miami Jazz Festival, Montreal Jazz Festival, Toronto’s Luminato, San Jose Jazz Festival, and other high profile venues like Birdland, The Blue Note, Lincoln Center and The Kennedy Center.
 In their hometown of Toronto, they have given multiple performances at Koerner Hall, Roy Thomson Hall, the Royal Ontario Museum and the Beaches Jazz Festival.

 Elizabeth and Magdelys represent women fighting to be heard and seen.
 As renowned soloists in their own right, they combine their individual careers and backgrounds into a deeply profound soul.